Three young people walking Elfsborgsmarschen

 Compete

-Can you walk 40 kilometers a day for two days?
+Can you walk 40 kilometres a day for two days?
 Challenge yourself.
 Win the Elfsborgsmarschen’s medal in bronze, silver, or gold.

 Exercise